edwillis/FishtankMonitor/README.md

 ![Example chart](/../master/fishtank_monitor/chart_example.svg?raw=true "Example Chart")

 This project has behefitted greatly from the efforts of the developers of the projects on which it depends.
-See [doxygen output](http://edwillis.github.io/FishtankMonitor/index.html "here") for a list of these projects.
+See [here](http://edwillis.github.io/FishtankMonitor/index.html) for a list of these projects.